AlanKrajina/map-dispatch-to-props-readme-online-web-sp-000/README.md

 So as you remember, `mapStateToProps()` gives us a degree of separation of concerns by allowing us to not reference our store in our component when retrieving the state.
-It moved us towards having our state management in one part of our code, and our display of our state management in a different part.
+It moved us towards having our state management in one part of our code,and our display of our state management in a different part.
 In other words, it started the process of removing knowledge of __Redux__ inside our components.